 Kokoro: Hints and Echoes of Japanese Inner Life by Lafcadio Hearn was first published in 1896 by Houghton Mifflin Company of Boston in the United States.
-It was produced in an edition of 2000, with an olive green cloth hardback cover and gilt titles.
-(Fig.2)
+It was produced in an edition of 2000, with a hardback olive green cloth cover and gilt titles.

 Before any book can be made, the size and layout of the page must be decided upon.
 We spent a lot of time in book shops, pulling all kinds of books from the shelves and examining each one carefully.
 We asked questions, lots of questions.
 Why was the text block designed this way?
 Should the text be justified or ragged right?
 We purchased books, new and second hand from Amazon and Abe books to the local Sunday flea market.
 We researched the size of existing books and why this size worked or didn’t work.
 We wanted the new edition to feel right in the hand, but also easy to carry in a bag.
 What we found and disliked about most mass produced paperbacks was the way publishers would fit as much text on to a page as possible.
 The problem was simple, a book has to be held in the hand to be read and to hold a book usually means placing your thumbs over the bottom of the page block.
 With mass produced paperbacks, this meant covering the text block and therefore the text you were reading.
 In Designing Books by Jost Hochuli and Robin Kinross (1), there is an illustration that shows how books are held, demonstrating how the thumb is placed over the bottom of the text block.
 In deciding a method of construction for the text block we studied the research conducted by Jan Tschichold (2) in The Form of the Book.
 After trying out many different designs we settled on the Van de Graaf canon (3) which worked well with the book and the word count.